 2. To register for the online CogAT, you must have the following technology requirements.
 Please note: no IPad minis allowed for the CogAT.

 3. When will I receive my test scores?
-The test scores will be uploaded to your GATE application within 14 business days.
 Test scores will be emailed to the parent email on the registration form within 14 business days.

 4. During the online testing session, you will need to be in a quiet place, with a computer, webcam and microphone and access to the Zoom platform.